getsentry/edmgutil/README.md

 Once the DMG is unmounted everything is gone again.

+When the DMG is created a timestamp is frozen into it (defined by `--days`, defaults to 2).
+It's recommended to run `ezip2dmg --unmount-expired` regularly to automatically unmount expired images.

 ## Creating Encrypted Zips

 To create an encrypted zip use 7zip: